kanaya/Pineapple_IIc/README.md

 # Pineapple IIc

+Edition 2.0.0 for Pineapple IIc 2.0.0

 ## Congratulations!

 You’ve got the latest version of Pineapple Computer named _Pineapple IIc._ But what is Pineapple Computer?
-Well, it is a MIDI computer that can covert analog signals to MIDI (digital) signal.
+Well, it is a MIDI computer that can convert analog signals to MIDI (digital) signal.
 Now you may want to ask, I guess, what is it for?
 The Pineapple Computer is an artist-friendly super-easy-to-use computer!
 You plug power, sensor, MIDI instrument, and boom!
 Everything is set up.

 ## How to set up (Hardware)